jamsinclair/gifski-lite/README.md

 # gifski-lite

-## ⚠️ This is a highly experimental fork and is not recommended for production use.
+### - ⚠️ This is a highly experimental fork and is not recommended for production use.
+### - ℹ️ You probably want to use JavaScript module [gifski-wasm](https://github.com/jamsinclair/gifski-wasm) which uses this library

 Highest-quality GIF encoder for the Web based on [pngquant](https://pngquant.org) and the original [gifski](https://github.com/ImageOptim/gifski).